raas-dev/configent/README.md

 If git is not present, it is installed first by APT, YUM or Xcode cmdline tools.

 GUI apps (macOS: Homebrew Cask, others: Snap) are not installed by `install.sh`.

-Run `./bootstrap` in the cloned repo to install them.
+If machine is not server, run `./bootstrap` in the cloned repo to install them.

 ### From a private git repo